madMAx43v3r/mmx-node/docs/src/content/docs/guides/optimize-vdf.md

 To disable VDF verification done on GPU with OpenCL and force the CPU to do it, run `./run_node.sh --Node.opencl_device -1` when running your node.

-Or for a more permanent solution, edit your Node.json file in ~/config/local/ and set `opencl_device` value to -1.
+Or for a more permanent solution, edit `config/local/Node.json` and set `opencl_device` value to -1.